sriv95/Restaurant-Management/README.md

 -  **(⚒️WIP) 🛒Order Processing**: Track customer orders and update their status from data.

--  **(⚒️WIP) 📃Billing System**: Generate bills for customers based on their orders and save billing details.
+-  **📃Billing System**: Generate bills for customers based on their orders and save billing details.

 -  **📦Stock Management**: Keep track of inventory to ensure seamless operations.